 Frequent heartburn: Causes, triggers and impact on quality of life

-Heartburn may be occasional or frequent (occurring at least 2 times a week).1
+Heartburn may be occasional or frequent (occurring more than once a week).1

 In this section we review the causes and triggers of heartburn, as well as the impact frequent heartburn can have on your patients’ quality of life.